The pyproject.toml file

 ".rst" = "some_module:SomeClass"

-urls
+urls #

-In addition to the basic urls (homepage
+In addition to the basic urls (homepage, repository and documentation), you can specify

-any custom url in the urls
+any custom url in the urls section.

 [tool.poetry.urls]